Centre-for-Hardware-Security/REPQC/README.md

 # REPQC
 Reverse engineering post-quantum cryptography in order to insert hardware trojans!

+If you want to use the bench files provided with this repository, skip to step 3.
+If you want to generate your own, follow steps 1 and 2.

 ## Step 1: synthesize your favorite PQC core
 Instructions are provided in https://github.com/Centre-for-Hardware-Security/v2bench There is a synthesis script template for Cadence Genus.
 Run it by executing: `genus -files synth.tcl`.
 Notice that some changes might be required to reflect the cell naming of your standard cell library.
 Look for the `dont_use` statements in the synthesis script.